Greek Islands Beyond Santorini: Naxos, Paros, and Crete with Kids

 • Elafonisi pink beach - the Caribbean of Greece, pink and white sand, shallow lagoon

-• Chania old town - Venetian harbor, lighthouse walk at sunset, ice cream stops
+• Chania old town - Venetian harbour, lighthouse walk at sunset, ice cream stops

 • Knossos - the Minoan palace, kids who like myths will love it (Minotaur connection)